heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 These documents provide a robust framework for understanding, developing, and maintaining the Synthetic Errands Scheduler system.
 They ensure a systematic approach to the project, facilitating better communication among team members and stakeholders, and supporting traceability, testing, and risk management throughout the project lifecycle.

-## Type Hinting

-The entire codebase has been updated with comprehensive type hints.
-This includes:

-- Type annotations for all function parameters and return values
-- Type hints for class attributes and local variables
-- Use of complex types from the `typing` module (e.g., List, Dict, Tuple, Optional) where appropriate

-These type hints improve code readability, catch potential type-related bugs earlier, and make the codebase more maintainable.
-They also provide better support for IDEs and static type checkers like mypy.

 ## Getting Started

 1. Ensure you have Python 3.7+ installed